-There were now two different parts of the country united under one crown.
-The following decaces were a time of cultural splendor, but also a time of political oppression.
+The following decades were a time of cultural splendor, but also a time of political oppression.
 The industrial revolution led to an economic upswing, but also to social hardships and pauperization.
-In spite of hardest work, many people were no longer able to earn a living for themselves and their families.
+Despite the hardest work, many people were no longer able to earn a living for themselves and their families.
 King Frederick William IV in Potsdam’s Sanssouci Park didn’t care.

 The great social need and pent-up anger against the restoration policy finally erupted in the March revolution.
 Frederick William IV formed a cabinet with the Rhineland liberals Ludolf Camphausen and David Hansemann – now a bourgeois from the Rhine Province was heading the Prussian cabinet!
 In Bonn, the democrats’ hopes rested on Professor Gottfried Kinkel and his student Carl Schurz.
 But the revolution failed.

-Wilhelmine Germany was a modern industry state, a “High Tech location” as we would say today, but also a conservative authoritarian state.
-As one one of the world’s leading economic powers, Germany wanted “her place in the sun”.
+Wilhelmine Germany was a modern industry state, a “High-Tech location” as we would say today, but also a conservative authoritarian state.
+As one of the world’s leading economic powers, Germany wanted “her place in the sun”.
 But the political situation in the world was tense, with European powers competing over colonies.

 In our region, the Grand Hotels were built along the Rhine promenade and on top of Mount Petersberg.
 At the same time, the extensive quarries in the Siebengebirge almost destroyed them.

 But Wilhelm’s “glorious times” ended in death and destruction.

 Rhineland’s history is also a bit German and European history.
 During the last 2,000 years, people of numerous nationalities have come to the Rhine.
 Similarly, there are Rhinelanders who fled political or religious persecution and built up a new life in America.
 One of them was Carl Schurz.